Maltysen/reddit-fetcher/README.md

 Go to the chrome extensions page and click options.

-You can change the subreddit, sorting method, and zooming method.
+You can change the subreddit and sorting methods.

 **Note:** You can select multiple subreddits by concatenating with `+`'s like: `movies+pics`.